 7.1.2 Certificate Content and Extensions

-If the CA asserts compliance with these Baseline Requirements, all certificates that it issues MUST comply with one of the following certificate profiles, which incorporate, and are derived from RFC 5280.
+If the CA asserts compliance with these Baseline Requirements, all certificates that it issues MUST comply with one of the following Certificate Profiles, which incorporate, and are derived from RFC 5280.
 Except as explicitly noted, all normative requirements imposed by RFC 5280 shall apply, in addition to the normative requirements imposed by this document.
 CAs SHOULD examine RFC 5280, Appendix B for further issues to be aware of.

 CA Certificates